 We want to practice strengthening the large muscles just as much as we practice the fine motor skills. (cutting, pasting, gluing, writing, buttoning, tying, etc.) Both are important for development.

-RELATED: Does your toddler want to paint, but that makes you a little nervous?
+RELATED: Does your toddler want to paint, which makes you a little nervous?
 You will love this genius painting with a toddler idea.

 Water play is not just for toddlers!

 My two-year-old practiced holding a steady hand to scoop and pour as his older brother squeezed the tongs to grab each lemon.
-Fine motor practice at its finest!
+Oh, the teamwork!
+Are these the same two kids that were just arguing over who got the blue cup?

-My four-year-old kept his left hand behind his back the entire time to challenge himself with his hand-eye coordination.
-He did this without me asking him to try!
+Even better?
+My four-year-old kept his left hand behind his back to challenge himself with hand-eye coordination.
+He did this without me asking him to try.
+Preschoolers also know how to self-direct their play to meaningful actions.

 Remember, plant the seeds, and you will see sprinkles of previous activities continue to make their way into the self-guided play.